bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 modern developer seems to gravitate towards creating Objects.

 It's this predilection that I take issue with.
-Folks are unconsciously spending the complexity budget of their appilcations.
+Folks are unconsciously and prematurely spending the complexity budget of their applications.
 Eventually there will be a real need, performance or otherwise, to create an Object.
-I'm suggesting that one wait until that need arises.
+I'm suggesting that one wait until that need arises and code in an *object last* manner.

 ### Why is functional programming straightforward?